-ORNL will tap world-leading experts and facilities from the national laboratories and industry to deploy this groundbreaking nuclear reactor.
+ORNL will tap world-leading experts and facilities from the national laboratories and industry to deploy these groundbreaking nuclear technologies.

-By capitalizing on the use of high-fidelity modeling and simulation techniques to predict reactor performance, TCR will accelerate nuclear innovation.
+By capitalizing on the use of high-fidelity modeling and simulation techniques to predict reactor performance, TCR accelerated nuclear innovation.

 DOE's Manufacturing Demonstration Facility at ORNL is a catalyst for introducing new manufacturing technologies that lower costs and provide greater efficiency.
 This world-leading science will now bring those benefits to nuclear industry through the TCR program.

-The TCR program will use high-performance computing, such as Oak Ridge Leadership Computing Facility's Summit, for coupling data analytics with design, manufacturing, and testing data for rapid qualification of new materials.
+The TCR program used high-performance computing, such as Oak Ridge Leadership Computing Facility's Summit, for coupling data analytics with design, manufacturing, and testing data for rapid qualification of new materials.

 ORNL researchers developed a new, safer type of nuclear fuel cladding that could replace alloys that have changed little since the 1970s.
-In using a modern approach to developing and qualifying new materials for nuclear, the TCR program will drastically reduce the cost and time it takes to build a reactor.
+In using a modern approach to developing and qualifying new materials for nuclear, the TCR program could support to a dramatic reduction of the cost and time it takes to build a reactor.

 ORNL has been at the forefront of nuclear innovation for over 75 years.
-Through the TCR program, the lab will build an advanced nuclear reactor while integrating sensors and control systems that offer real-time information for predictive maintenance, enhanced safety, and autonomous operations.
+Through the TCR program, the lab will harness its science expertise and capabilities along with its world class nuclear infrastructure to facilitate deployment of advanced nuclear energy technologies.